mongodb/docs-atlas-cli/source/includes/steps-config-file-template-action-3.rst

-Follow these steps to |action 2| with a configuration file:
+Follow these steps to |action 3| with a configuration file:

 .. procedure::
    :style: normal

-   .. step:: Copy the sample request for |openapi-link|.
+   .. step:: Copy the sample request for |openapi-link 3|.

       a.
-Navigate to the |openapi-link 2|
+Navigate to the |openapi-link 3|
          section of the |service| Admin API specification.
       b.
 Under :guilabel:`Request samples` on the right side, click :guilabel:`Expand all`.